 Please note that all appointments are held in the Cancer Centre.
 The Macmillan Unit has been closed.

 Within the Wellbeing Lounge, which offers information and support in the Cancer Centre, there is a group activity room, a therapy studio for patient clinic appointments and an information lounge.
 The wellbeing team includes a physiotherapist, dietitian and psychologist and will work within the lounge alongside nurses in supporting patients, assisted by volunteers who will offer a listening ear.

-A brand new link corridor will be constructed between the Cancer Centre and the main hospital building for patients and staff to use.
-The site will also have room for future expansion of services.
+A new link corridor has been constructed between the Cancer Centre and the main hospital building for patients, visitors and staff to use.
+The site will also have room for expanding MKUH’s cancer services.

 MKUH Head of Cancer Services Sally Burnie said: “Many Milton Keynes residents can now receive more holistic treatment for cancer in a much more comfortable and appropriate way.
 It is absolutely needed in order to keep up with the growth in the area and help to continue to provide the services for patients, both now and in the future.”